ActionLabNetwork/ourvoice/README.md

 This also links to the `reverse proxy` deployed via `docker-compose` file.
 If you add any additional app subdomains you also need to add redirection and modify `nginx` proxy configuration in [/deployment/init/nginx](/deployment/init/nginx).

-> NOTE: This is only needed for local development, production will have its own reverse proxy installed.
+> NOTE: This is only needed for local development, production will have its own reverse proxy installed and domains are handled with DNS records.

 #### Setup: